carlosnayan/prisma-go-client/README.md

     }
     log.Printf("Found %d users\n", len(users))

-    // Upsert: Create or Update based on unique field
+    // Upsert: Create or Update based on Where condition
-    // genres.name is @unique - creates if not exists, updates if exists query := database.Client.Genres.WithContext(ctx)
+    // Where accepts any column - automatically optimized when using unique indexes query := database.Client.Genres.WithContext(ctx)
     upsertedGenre, err := query.Upsert().
         Where(inputs.GenresWhereInput{